moonrepo/moon/packages/cli/README.md

 # @moonrepo/cli

-The official CLI for [moon](https://moonrepo.dev), a build system and repo management tool for the web ecosystem, written in Rust!
+The official CLI for [moon](https://moonrepo.dev), a task runner and repo management tool for the web ecosystem, written in Rust!
 Supports JavaScript, TypeScript, Bash, and Batch.

 - [Documentation](https://moonrepo.dev/docs)